 These placements are mutually beneficial, offering a way to share audit knowledge and expertise throughout and beyond the Australasian Council of Auditors-General (ACAG) community.

 University liaison program

-Targeted sponsorship of business school awards and scholarships at Edith Cowan University (ECU), Murdoch University, Notre Dame and the University of WA acknowledges the value of our strategic relationships with the universities.
+Targeted sponsorship of business school awards and scholarships at Edith Cowan University (ECU), Murdoch University, the University of Notre Dame Australia and the University of Western Australia acknowledges the value of our strategic relationships with the universities.
 The Auditor General also has regular involvement at student events speaking about the importance of public sector audit.

 We further enhance our relationships with the universities through unpaid student placements, which help promote us as a potential employer, as well as rewarding participants with credits in their units of study.

-A unique placement opportunity in our Information Systems Audit branch, where they receive high-end exposure to complex IT environments, delivers mutual benefit to ECU students.
-Students develop and enhance software; draft management letters; and analyse and track systems with extranet facilities.
+A unique placement opportunity in our Information Systems Audit unit, where they receive high-end exposure to complex IT environments, delivers mutual benefit to ECU students.
+Students develop and enhance software, draft management letters, and analyse and track systems with extranet facilities.

 Equity and diversity

-We provide a range of tools to assist with communications including speech therapy and introductory plain English workshops, which are stepping-stones for more advanced training.
+We provide a range of tools to assist with communications including speech therapy and introductory plain English workshops, which are also stepping- stones for more advanced training.

 We also provide easy access to online tools such as the Macquarie Dictionary, which includes an English pronunciation tool, via our intranet.